vickz84259/XKCD/README.md

 -------------
 If you have any issue, feature request or you want to report a bug; please open an issue about it.

+Feel free to fork out and improve on the code.
+When done, do a pull request and I will get back to you